2020 United States state legislative elections

-Following the election, Republicans have control of redistricting in 20 state governments, totaling 188 House districts, whereas Democrats have control in states with a total of 73 districts.
+Following the election, Republicans controlled redistricting in 20 state governments, totaling 188 House districts, whereas Democrats had control in states with a total of 73 districts.
 Overall, these elections saw the fewest partisan changes in state legislatures since 1944.

 Summary table

-Regularly-scheduled elections were held in 86 of the 99 state legislative chambers in the United States.
-Nationwide, regularly-scheduled elections were held for 5,876 of the 7,383 legislative seats.
+Regularly scheduled elections were held in 86 of the 99 state legislative chambers in the United States.
+Nationwide, regularly scheduled elections were held for 5,876 of the 7,383 legislative seats.
 Many legislative chambers held elections for all seats, but some legislative chambers that use staggered elections held elections for only a portion of the total seats in the chamber.
-The chambers not up for election either hold regularly-scheduled elections in odd-numbered years, or have four-year terms and hold all regularly-scheduled elections in presidential midterm election years.
+The chambers not up for election either hold regularly scheduled elections in odd-numbered years, or have four-year terms and hold all regularly scheduled elections in presidential midterm election years.

-Note that this table only covers regularly-scheduled elections; additional special elections took place concurrently with these regularly-scheduled elections.
+Note that this table only covers regularly scheduled elections; additional special elections took place concurrently with these regularly scheduled elections.